simitiangreg/granger_casaulity/README.md

 # Granger Casaulity

-A repo consisting of granger "causality" tests.
+A repo consisting of granger-(pseudo)causality tests.

 Any future Granger-Causality tests or ideas will be in this folder